GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+> ### The complexity of software is an essential property, not an accidental one.
+Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts